 A study of payroll procedures, taxing entities, and reporting requirements of local, state, and federal taxing authorities in a manual and computerized environment.
 Students will learn to process payroll and maintain personnel and payroll information required by current laws.
 Course will also include accounting for franchise taxes, sales tax, and an overview of taxes relating to partnerships and corporations.

-(Offered in the Spring only) Prerequisite: ACCT 2401, ENRD 401 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0
+(Offered in the Spring only) Lecture Hrs. = 3, Lab Hrs. = 0